• Skip to primary navigation

 White Risotto with Cauliflower Mushroom Ragu

-Published: Oct 26, 2019 Modified: Jan 24, 2023 by Alan Bergo This post may contain affiliate links 12 Comments
+Published: Oct 26, 2019 Modified: Mar 31, 2023 Author: Alan Bergo

-Jump to Recipe Print Recipe
+Jump to Recipe

 A simple white risotto topped with a rich ragu of wild cauliflower mushrooms is a great way to put your wild food first.
 Read on and I'll explain the finer points.

-I love cauliflower mushrooms / Sparassis, but, honestly I think I like the texture more than the flavor.
+I love cauliflower mushrooms / Sparassis, I think I like the texture more than the flavor.
 Don't get me wrong, they taste excellent, but, it's hard to find another mushroom with a similar texture.
 They're just so unique.
 With that in mind, when I have access to some fresh cauliflower fungus, I cook them all by themselves.

 Cauliflower or Sparassis crispa mushrooms